jimsalterjrs/sanoid/INSTALL.md

 ## Other OSes

-**Sanoid** depends on the Perl module Config::IniFiles and will not operate without it.
-Config::IniFiles may be installed from CPAN, though the project strongly recommends using your distribution's repositories instead.
+**Sanoid** depends on the Perl modules Config::IniFiles and Capture::Tiny and will not operate without them.
+These modules may be installed from CPAN, though the project strongly recommends using your distribution's repositories instead.

-**Syncoid** depends on ssh, pv, gzip, lzop, and mbuffer.
-It can run with reduced functionality in the absence of any or all of the above.
+**Syncoid** depends on ssh, pv, gzip, lzop, and mbuffer as well as sharing sanoid's dependency on Capture::Tiny.
+Capture::Tiny is mandatory, but syncoid can function with reduced functionality without any or all of the command-line dependencies.
 SSH is only required for remote synchronization.
 On newer FreeBSD and Ubuntu Xenial chacha20-poly1305@openssh.com, on other distributions arcfour crypto is the default for SSH transport since v1.4.6.
 Syncoid runs will fail if one of them is not available on either end of the transport.

 ### General outline for installation